Integrate CI-driven scans

 - Invicti Platform account with API Security enabled

-Step 1: Generate an API Token
+Step 1: Generate an API token

 You need an API token to authenticate the scan requests.